 Can I Combine Procedures With a Breast Augmentation?

 Many women combine breast augmentation with other procedures.
-Liposuction, tummy tuck, and even cosmetic nasal surgery are popular choices.
+Liposuction and tummy tuck are popular choices.
 For women who undergo liposuction, some of the fat removed from other areas may be added around the edges of the breast implants.
 This is referred to as a “composite” breast augmentation, and it helps create subtle transitions between the chest tissues and breast implants.

 Dr. Kunkel's Breast Enhancement Surgery Booklet